The umpire is a critical part of baseball: A well umped game = a great played game!

 7. The first base umpire needs to position themselves so they can watch for lead-offs plus see the pitcher and the runners.
 If the bases are loaded watch the lead runner at 3rd as he will be the one to score and most likely the on that you may get questioned about.

 8. There is NO high fiving/hugging or any contact allowed, even if a player hits a home run.
-While it’s the responsibility of the coach to enforce this rule, it would be a good idea to reinforce the distance and no-touch rule at the plate meeting – especially at the Rookie level – 8&9.
+While it’s the responsibility of the coach to enforce this rule, it would be a good idea to reinforce the distance and no-touch rule at the plate meeting – especially at 8U & 9U.

 The scheduling of umpires will be similar to previous years.
 Umpires will be booked through a google form link.
 Once bookings are confirmed umpires will receive an email with the schedule for that week.

 It is your responsibility to mark down the dates that you are scheduled to umpire.
-We do ask the coaches to call or email in advance as a reminder, but ultimately it’s your responsiblity.
+While we do ask the coaches to call or email in advance as a reminder, umpires can’t depend on it.

 The google sheet will also identify your umpire partner for each game.
 We recommend you contact them in advance to co-ordinate shirt colours and arrange plate/base positioning.